kubeshop/testkube/docs/docs/12-Secrets.md

 type: Opaque
 ```

-it can be used in the run or create operation as follows:
+This secret can be used in the run or create operation as follows:

 ```shell
 testkube run test my-test --secret-variable-reference my-sec1=my-secret=sec1
 ```

-and in the test it can be accessed as well as an environment variable, Postman example:
+And, in the test, it can be accessed as an environment variable.
+Here is a Postman example:

 ```js
 test_api_key = pm.environment.get("my-sec1")